Versatile luminescence macroscope with dynamic illumination for photoactive systems: Instrument Design

 The two illumination arms are each offset from each other by 40{\degree}, according to the imaging system's optical axis, and project light onto the sample at an angle of 30{\degree} from vertical.
 Each arm houses three LED sources at distinct wavelengths, and delivers light to the same, approximately $10 \times 10~\text{mm}^2$, area.
 Specifically, the right arm is equipped with sources at 405~nm (20~nm bandwidth), 470~nm (40~nm bandwidth), and 645~nm (30~nm bandwidth), while the left arm features sources at 535~nm (30~nm bandwidth), 645~nm (30~nm bandwidth), and 740~nm (40~nm bandwidth).
+The spectral information of the sources, excitation filters and dichroic mirrors can be found via their manufacturers.
 This dual-arm configuration enables the simultaneous use of two identical wavelength sources, exemplified by the 645~nm channels, which facilitates decoupling of light sources and an additive increase in light intensity at a particular wavelength.
 These illumination arms can be reconfigured relatively easily, by swapping in different dichroic mirrors, excitation filters and LEDs, to accommodate different experimental protocols.
 In fact, in two of the demonstrations made in this work, those of the PAM-like and HIOM protocols, the arms were reconfigured such that each arm featured only a single 470~nm light source.